Two kids hooked by the ’54 Kaiser

 Even more oddly, its serial number was for a low-line Kaiser Deluxe: K531-007372.
 It also bore a small firewall plaque that meant nothing to me at the time, labeled “SPEC-FO” with a four-digit number preceded by a “K.”

-In Detroit I was interviewing Carleton Spencer, the great fabric and color specialist who created most of the fine Kaiser-Frazer interiors and colors, from the first Frazer Manhattan to the last ’55s.
-(His work is pictured here, along with a text mostly from my book.)
+In Detroit I was interviewing Carleton Spencer, the great fabric and color specialist who created most of the fine Kaiser-Frazer interiors and paints, from the first Frazer Manhattan to the last ’55s.
 I described the oddball Dragon to Carl.
 “I know that car!” he said:

 A Dragon flyer was the first thing I received when as a boy I wrote to K-F in Willow Run, Michigan, asking for sales brochures.
 Years later Carl Spencer signed it, as you see, but there’s always more to a story.
 Look down at the bottom and you’ll see the printed signature “Paul Rand.”
 It’s on a number of Kaiser-Frazer brochures.